 Once you’re on InfluxDB, on the left sidebar click on Data/Load Data and then, select the API Tokens tab.
 Click on the + Generate API Token to generate a new API Token.
 We’ll generate an All Access API Token.

 Give a description to the API Token (for example Raspberry-Pi).

-The new API Token should be on the list:
+The new API Token should be on the list of API tokens.

 Installing Influx CLI